 Contracting for safety should be through the use of Defence Standards.
-The Commercial toolkit guidance available on the Acquisition Systems Guidance web portal should also be followed to ensure MOD Policy and Guidance for contracting is provided for in a coherent and uniform manner.
+The Commercial toolkit guidance available on the Knowledge in Defence (KiD) website should also be followed to ensure MOD Policy and Guidance for contracting is provided for in a coherent and uniform manner.

 Any contract for safety or environmental protection should meet the Acquisitions Safety and Environmental Management Systems defined here, in addition to the requirements of Defence Regulators.

 Where Products, Systems or Services are procured Commercially Off The Shelf, or using Military or Modified Off the Shelf procurement, it should include in any contract that all relevant handbooks and documentation are provided in English for use with the equipment.
 The end state of any Product, System or Service should see risks reduced to tolerable and ALARP before the contract can be deemed fulfilled.

 Where a contract is established for an Independent Safety and/or Environmental Auditor or similar safety and/or environmental assistance to a project, then the safety and environmental protection requirements for the project and programme should be clearly specified and agreed.
 Deliverables should be unambiguous in order to allow both DE&S and the contractor to understand what is required of them.

 Any contract should ensure that any gaps between Product, System or Service safety and environmental protection and ASEMS are analysed and a solution to fill the gaps developed, where such gaps do not impinge on the Tolerable and ALARP or environmentally sound status.